wxywanii2022/voting-paradoxes-in-the-real-word/data/college-polls/college_errors_Readme.md

 4. found solution for above problem just add (header=True) -ran into issues though when ran on my system
 5. Also, reformatted files so that first script is housed within college-polls and named correctly

+Future data processing

+1. We could also add an author names file by season
+2. Blank is listed as a team name, so we have to determine if that is essential or not
+3. Instead of top 25, list all teams that got points
+4. Decide on what we want to do for missing weeks